dlab-berkeley/LLMs-Exploratory-Research/lessons/LLMs-exploratory-research.md

 Before looking for data and conducting analysis for your research question, you might want a structure for your research paper to ensure it will flow correctly.
 Perhaps, you have a paper in your field of study that you particularly like.
 You can ask an LLM to analyze the structure of that paper and use it for your own.

+### 🎬 Demo 4: Analyzing the structure of a paper

+Let's head over to Perplexity Pro to ask the LLM for an analysis of the structure of the Gerber, Green, and Larimer (2008) paper.
+I will ask the LLM to cross-reference the structure of this paper with publication requirements at top political science journals as well.

 ### 🥊 Challenge 3: Asking an LLM to Analyze Paper Structure

-Using the same paper you uploaded previously, ask an LLM of your choice to analyze the structure of that paper.
+Using the same paper you uploaded previously from your field, ask an LLM of your choice to analyze the structure of that paper.
 Make sure to specify the level of detail you want in the output.
 For instance, do you want the LLM to give you broad section headers?
 Do you want the output to include how the structure could be adapted to your research question?
 You may need to use multiple queries to address this challenge!

 💡 **Tip**: Make sure to think about how you would change the structure of the paper to suit your needs, for instance, a journal's requirements for a submission.